gkjohnson/time-logger-js/README.md

 TimeLogger.clear('timing-label')
 ```

-The above will print out the average, min, max, and call count of the code wrapped by `timing-label` in the following format:
+The above will print out the average, min, max, and call count of the code wrapped by `timing-label` (NOTE: formatting is not solidified, yet):

 ```
 timing-label         calls: 2        avg: 1532.5ms                  min: 1416ms                    max: 1649ms